 Fleas can affect not just your home but also your pets.

 Symptoms of Flea Bites on Dogs

-If you suspect that your dog has fleas, it is essential to be aware of the symptoms associated with this condition.
-The presence of these parasites usually results in small red bumps on your pet’s skin.
+If you suspect your dog has fleas, it is essential to be aware of the symptoms associated with this condition.
+These parasites usually result in small red bumps on your pet’s skin.

 - These bumps are often accompanied by itching.
-In severe infestation cases, dogs may develop a more extensive rash and may include hair loss.
-A dog with fleas may also tend to scratch frequently or even chew on the affected area.
+In severe infestation cases, dogs may develop a more extensive rash, including hair loss.
+A dog with fleas may also tend to scratch frequently or chew on the affected area.

 How can you treat your dog if it has fleas?

-Fortunately, there are several treatments available for your pet if it is infested with these parasites.
+Fortunately, several treatments are available for your pet if it is infested with these parasites.
 It is generally recommended that you consult a veterinarian before using any medication or product designed to eliminate fleas on your dog.
-The reason why this is important is simple-the wrong method could make the condition worse.
+This is important because the wrong method could make the condition worse.

 To prevent future infestation, you should also wash all of your dog’s bedding and regularly vacuum your home.

-As stated above, puppies are at a higher risk of being bitten by fleas.
+As stated above, fleas have a higher risk of being bitten by puppies.
 If you have a new puppy in the house, it is vital to prevent infestation as soon as possible.
-It would be best to begin by making sure that his bedding is clean and that he has toys or other items that he can chew on when he is not sleeping.
+It would be best to begin by ensuring that his bedding is clean and that he has toys or other items that he can chew on when he is not sleeping.
 You will also need to be more vigilant when cleaning your home, as puppies are much more likely to attract fleas.